 If you can relate, you’re one of many people who have encountered and responded to advertising.
 These campaigns are sprinkled throughout our daily lives and we encounter them all the time — on average, we actually see somewhere between 4,000 to 10,000 ads every single day!

-- An overview of nonprofit advertising.
+- A bird's eye view of nonprofit advertising.

-- Why nonprofits should invest more in advertising.
+- Why nonprofits should invest MORE in advertising.

 - Advertising ideas for nonprofits.